Xiao Qian: Marriage and family

 He married four times.
 In 1936 he met his first wife Wang Shucang (王树藏) while working on the Shanghai edition of the Ta Kung Pao.
 The couple only stayed together for two years before he fell in love with another woman during his stay in Hong Kong.
 They had an extramarital son born in 1948.
 Xiao tried to get a divorce, but Wang opposed it and as a result Xiao Qian left China for England.

 In 1954, Xiao married his fourth wife, Wen Jieruo (文杰若).
 They had two sons and a daughter.
 On 30 January 1955 the daughter Xiao Lizi (萧荔子) was born.

 Later years

-During the Cultural Revolution (1966–1976) Xiao Qian was regarded by the Communist Party of China as a member of the Right Wing and was banished to the countryside.
+During the Cultural Revolution (1966–1976) Xiao Qian was regarded by the Chinese Communist Party as right wing and was banished to the countryside.
 In 1968 he tried to commit suicide.
 In 1978 he received a redress as one of the mishandled cases.
 In 1979 he was a resident in the International Writing Program at the University of Iowa.

 In 1999 Xiao Qian died at the age of 89 of myocardial infarction and renal failure in Beijing.